 Instead of trying to sell a customer on a new coat or car (something fun), you might be trying to appeal to decision-makers about “boring work stuff.”

 But B2B content doesn’t have to feel boring or like work, it’s all about the approach you take.
-With that in mind, consider taking a page out of General Electric’s B2B content marketing machine: Txchnologist (not a typo, this will be fun to spell check!)
+With that in mind, consider taking a page out of General Electric’s B2B content marketing strategy: Txchnologist (not a typo, this will be fun to spell check!)

 Instead of finding the same topics that have been covered to death, General Electric works to discover new ideas and present new information to its readers.
 As a result, GE’s publication has a following of over 500,000 readers.